Lyf Hotel room with double bed, sofa

 The Jensen

-The Jensen is small hotel offers friendly service in a vibrantarea with Kings Cross train station 500m walk away.
-You can walk to the Botanic Gardens in 15 mins and the city’s centre in 25 minutes.
-The street is lovely, with plenty of dining options at your door, including favourites Cho Cho San and vegetarian restaurant Yellow.
+The Jensen is a small hotel offering friendly service in a vibrant area, with Kings Cross train station a 500m walk away.
+You can walk to the Botanic Gardens in 15 minutes and the city centre in 25 minutes.
+The street is lovely, with plenty of dining options including favourites Cho Cho San and vegetarian restaurant Yellow.
 There are a couple of supermarkets nearby too.

 Features:

-• The shared bathrooms are clean and close to your room.
+• Shared bathrooms are clean and close to your room

-On the downside, there is no lift in the property and no ensuite rooms, but neither of these issues would stop me from staying here for the right price.
+There’s no lift in the property and no ensuite rooms, but neither would stop me from staying here for the right price.

 Location: 71 Macleay Street, Potts Point,